TomGarske/epubToAnkiCardsConverter/README.md

 # epubToAnkiCardsConverter
-Loads an epub into distinct words, translates and exports list into ankipro.net flashcard format.
+Loads an epub into distinct words, translates from Russian to English, and exports list into ankipro.net flashcard format.

 https://ankipro.net/